MarcosDanielTorres/test-tf/README.md

 - [**Screenshots**](#screenshots)
 # Introduction
 This repository corresponds to the challenge Skybox provided for the DevOps Engineer position.

-The cluster has been set up and is being monitored through [Terraform], the [Terraform Provider for Docker], and bash for shell scripting.
+The cluster has been set up using [Terraform], the [Terraform Provider for Docker], and bash for shell scripting.
 It can be scaled up horizontally with the help of a Load Balancer implemented through [Nginx], which uses round-robin and weighted round-robin algorithms to route traffic.
+It also supports stop, starts, delete, and status commands.

 ## Structure
 -  `src/`: This directory includes the source code used to create the "cluster" script.
 The structure was established by running "bashly init" since the script was developed with its aid.